kata-containers/www.katacontainers.io/src/pages/blog/community-updates-december-2022.md

 Gerry is a software engineer with [Alibaba Cloud](https://us.alibabacloud.com/), working on Operating System & Cloud infrastructure-related technologies with extensive development experiences about Linux kernel, container image acceleration, Rust-based micro-vms and [Confidential Containers](https://confidentialcomputing.io/).

-Gerry has been working on technologies related to Kata Containers since 2019, & is one of the primary advocates for “Rust-ifying” Kata, in addition to contributing to Kata Containers’ agent-rs, runtime-rs, embedded Dragonball VMM & Nydus image acceleration service.
+Gerry has been working on technologies related to Kata Containers since 2019, & is one of the primary advocates for "Rust-ifying" Kata, in addition to contributing to Kata Containers’ agent-rs, runtime-rs, embedded Dragonball VMM & Nydus image acceleration service.

 Gerry already has big plans for his tenure as a newly-elected Architecture Committee chair, primarily centered around increased/improved integration of [Dragonball](https://github.com/openanolis/dragonball-sandbox) with Kata Containers & [Confidential Containers](https://confidentialcomputing.io/), & most importantly helping to integrate Kata Containers into [OpenAnolis](https://github.com/openanolis) Linux distribution to enlarge the user base.